-If you have multiple machines with songs on them you can let BpmDj access songs on a remote machine.
+If you have multiple machines with songs on them you can let BpmDj access them as if they were local.

-The architecture is set up as a client/server setup.
+The software is set up as a client/server architecture.
 On the machines that serve songs, you run the BpmDj daemon.
 On the machine on which you run the UI, you run a regular BpmDj.

 java -jar bpmdj.jar --daemon <mp3-directory>